TukanDev/qingyi/README.md

 [Authorize user app](https://tuki.link/qingyi)

 ## Self-hosting & developement
-1. Install Node.js
+1. Install Node.js and PostgreSQL server
-2. You need pnpm to install packages
-3. Install dependacies
+2. Install dependencies
    ```bash
    pnpm install
    ```
-5. Fill `.env` file by copying `.env.example`
+3. Fill `.env` file by copying `.env.example`
-6. Deploy slash commands
+4. Deploy slash commands
    ```bash
    pnpm run commands
    ```
-7. Run the application
+5. Run the application
    ```bash
    pnpm run start
    ```
-8. Reload your discord client to get updated command list
+6. Reload your discord client to get updated command list
-9. Enjoy
+7. Enjoy

 ## Contributing and Issues
-Well you are welcome to open Pull Requests or Issues if there is any problems with the app itself, I do not guarantee they will be reviewed in timely manner however
+Well you are welcome to open Pull Requests or Issues if there is any problems with the app itself, I do not guarantee they will be reviewed in timely manner however.